tpoisot/DataSharingPaper/DataSharing-MS.md

 both sides (Monsanto and the French research group) to release the full data, in addition to many undisclosed conflicts of interests [@Meldolesi2012].

 When journal editors started publicly discussing the matter, they called this *data archiving* [@Fairbairn2011 ; @Whitlock2010].
 We would exhort other scientists not to use this expression.
-Data *archiving* evocates cardboard boxes, in which data are put to collect some dust.
-Wether this happens in the hard-drive of a scientist or in a well-maintained repository only differs in the fact that the later solution comes with a DOI.
-We think that the process or making data available should be called in a way which reflects its objectives: *data sharing*.
+Data *archiving* evocate cardboard boxes, in which data are put to collect some dust.
+Whether this happens in the hard-drive of a scientist or in a well-maintained repository only differs in the fact that the later solution comes with a DOI.
+We think that the process or making data available should be called in a way which reflects its
+objectives: *data sharing*.
 We have the technology in place to give data a second life, in which the scientific community can appropriate them, recognize the paternity of those who generated them, and acknowledge this through citations.
 Data are all we care about.
 They make our papers possible.
 They bring answers to our questions, and much better, questions to our answers.
 After serving us so well, they deserve better than to be *archived*.

+**Acknowledgments**:
+We thank Karthik Ram for offering us the opportunity to write this paper, and many people who gave feedback during the writing.
+This paper was developed in an open *GitHub* repository (`https://github.com/tpoisot/DataSharingPaper`), and is archived on *fig**share***.
+TP is a *fig**share*** advisor.
+TP was funded by a FQRNT-MELS post-doctoral scholarship.

 #References